grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 `args` is a convenience field that can be used to modify the alertmanager container arguments as key-value pairs.

-### string alertmanager.args.alertmanager.storage.s3.buckets
+### string alertmanager.args.alertmanager-storage.s3.bucket-name

 *Default value: * `alertmanager`

-`alertmanager.storage.s3.buckets` is a list of bucket names over which the alertmanager will distribute its chunks
+`alertmanager-storage.s3.bucket-name` is name of the bucket in which the alertmanager data will be stored.

 ### bool alertmanager.args.auth.enabled